 In today’s post, we are going to be counting down the top 20 smartphone cameras in the world.

-Article was updated at 1pm on the 14th of October, 2022
+Article was updated at 12pm on the 24th of May, 2023.

 Cameras on a smartphone are very very important.
 They are one of the four main specs that people look out for alongside the SoC, display and battery.
 A good camera is a deal breaker for those who can afford it.

 Camera comparison is a serious business amongst smartphone users.
 Companies know this, so there is an arms race amongst them for who makes the smartphone with the best camera.

 This comparison was made using data primarily from DXOmark.